NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Collect/12-eln.md

 While there are still researchers who may be apprehensive regarding sharing their data this will change as the culture surrounding research transitions to more transparency.

+# Get Help
+If you have any further questions about the management and analysis of your microbial research data, please contact us: [helpdesk@nfdi4microbiota.de](mailto:helpdesk@nfdi4microbiota.de) (by emailing us you agree to the privacy policy on our website: [Contact](https://nfdi4microbiota.de/contact-form/))

 # Further resources
 * [ELN Finder - Demo](https://eln-finder.ulb.tu-darmstadt.de/home) - Tool to help researchers searching and selecting a suitable ELN thanks to more than 40 filter criteria.